facelessuser/coloraide/docs/src/markdown/gamut.md

 Method         | Description
 -------------- | -----------
 `clip`         | Simple, naive clipping.
-`oklch-chroma` | Two stage mapping that uses a combination of chroma compression and clipping.
-Chroma compression is done in the Oklch color space and is what is currently specified in the [CSS Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
+`oklch-chroma` | Compress chroma in the Oklch color space to bring a color in gamut.
 This is the default method used.
 `lch-chroma`   | This is like `oklch-chroma` but is done with CIELCH.
 This is what ColorAide originally used before `oklch-chroma`.
-Hue preservation is not as good, but has been left in for those who prefer this legacy method.
+Hue preservation is not as good.
+This method may be removed at some future point as it does not hold the hue as well as Oklch.

+!!! note "CSS Level 4 Gamut Mapping"
+    `oklch-chroma` is the same algorithm as specified in the [CSS Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) except that we do not perform the JND check using ∆E~ok~.

+    This specific step is meant to shortcut out of the binary search algorithm when a given out of gamut, chroma compressed color is within "just noticeable distance" from the clipped form of the same color.
+While this step makes the algorithm slightly faster, it comes at the cost of some colors not quite mapping as well.

+    We found the actual performance increase to not be that significant and the decrease in mapping accuracy to some times be visibly noticeable.
+For that reason, we do not currently perform this step and opt for more accuracy over the very slight performance increase.

 In this example, we will take the color `#!color lch(100% 50 75)`.
 CIELCH's gamut is technically unbounded, but when we convert the color to sRGB, we find that the color is out of gamut.
 So, using the `fit` method, we can actually transform